EmilianoElMariachi/ElMariachi.Http.Server/README.md

 ## Additional notes

-There are probably plenty of things to do to improve this library, some feel free to contribute.
+There are probably plenty of things to do to improve this library, so feel free to contribute.

 *I spent a lot of my free time to develop this library, so if you like it, feel free to buy me <s>a beer</s> some vegetables ;)*